openshift/oadp-operator/docs/design/datamover.md

 ### Default OADP Data Mover controller

 VolSync will be used as the default Data Mover for OADP and `restic` will be the supported method for backup & restore of PVCs.
-When OADP operator gets installed, VolSync will be installed alongside.
-Method of installation is TBD (Waiting on VolSync operator to be available.
-If not, we will do a  helm install).
+VolSync will be installed through operator hub.
 Restic repository details are configured in a `secret` object which gets used by the VolSync's resources.
 This design takes advantage of VolSync's two resources - `ReplicationSource` & `ReplicationDestination`. `ReplicationSource` object helps with taking a backup of the PVCs and using restic to move it to the storage specified in the restic secret. `ReplicationDestination` object takes care of restoring the backup from the restic repository.
 There will be a 1:1 relationship between the replication src/dest CRs and PVCs.

-We will follow a two phased approach for implementation of this controller.
-For phase 1, the user will create a restic secret.
+The user will provide the restic password in a secret and the controller will create restic secret using BSL config.
+During backup time, the secret corresponding to the given bsl will be added to the VSB/VSR CR by the CSI Plugin.
 Using that secret as source, the controller will create on-demand secrets for every backup/restore request.
-For phase 2, the user will provide the restic repo details.
-This may be an encryption password and BSL reference, and the controller will create restic secret using BSL info, or they can supply their own backup target repo and access credentials.
-We will be focussing on phase 1 approach for this design.

 ```
 ...
-DataMoverEnable: True/False
+spec:
+  features:
+    dataMover:
+      enable: true
+      credentialName: <dm-restic-secret-name>

 ...
 ```